TatulMesropyan/ama-task-back/Documentation.md

 # File Processing API

 The File Processing API allows users to upload CSV or XML files for validation.
-The API is hosted at [http://ama-frontend.s3-website.eu-central-1.amazonaws.com/](http://ama-frontend.s3-website.eu-central-1.amazonaws.com/).
+The FE is hosted at [http://ama-frontend.s3-website.eu-central-1.amazonaws.com/](http://ama-frontend.s3-website.eu-central-1.amazonaws.com/).

+## Technologies Used

+### Express.js

+The API is built using [Express.js](https://expressjs.com/), a fast, minimalist web framework for Node.js.
+Express.js simplifies the process of building web applications and APIs.

+### AWS Lambda

+The application is deployed on [AWS Lambda](https://aws.amazon.com/lambda/), a serverless computing service.
+AWS Lambda allows running code without provisioning or managing servers, providing a scalable and cost-effective solution.
+You can access the API through the following link: [AWS Lambda API](https://qaweu2uksazg4d6iu2sbltou7i0ldcvl.lambda-url.eu-central-1.on.aws/)

+### GitHub Actions

+[GitHub Actions](https://github.com/features/actions) is utilized for CI/CD.
+The workflow includes steps for dependency installation, deployment, and AWS Lambda update.

 ## Endpoints